NicJC/nicspics/content/random/rotorua/index.md

 This is a pretty special place, another island sanctuary for birds.
 We took a quick ferry ride from downtown Auckland!
 </p>
 <p>
-Further down there are 2 takahe with a new chick.
-These birds are close to extinct.
-There is less than 700 left of these birds.
+Further down the page, there are 2 takahe with a new chick.
+These birds are close to being extinct.
+There are about 500 to 600 of these birds left!
 </p>

 <div class="rotoruaislandpics">